 In this example, we created a configuration with a static NAT action, also known as an SNAT action, to forward traffic from the public IP address of the Firebox external interface to the private IP address of the web server.

-To see the static NAT action:
+To view the static NAT action in Policy Manager:

 - Start Policy Manager for the Firebox.